 Physical and visual access to the Columbia River waterfront is limited because of the continuous presence of the elevated rail bed of the BNSF tracks and SR 14 and private ownership.
-The reach does not include any park benches, boat launches with access to the river, or trails.
-At the June 8, 2015 community vision workshop, attendees recommended improved shoreline access to the Columbia River waterfront with a

-- 800 preference for continued public access along the shoreline.
+The reach does not include any park benches, boat launches with access to the river, or trails..
+At the June 8, 2015 community vision workshop, attendees recommended improved shoreline access to the Columbia River waterfront with a preference for continued public access along the shoreline.
 The scope and style of this access will largely depend on the type of development that occurs along this reach.
 Development with a commercial or tourist focus should result in greater public physical and visual access, including a marina if the property owners wish to pursue opportunities for the best site identified in a 1995 study covering the mid-Columbia Gorge region.
-Development with an industrial focus may result in shoreline public access that is limited to - 805 viewpoints, overlooks, or other forms of visual access for safety and security issues.
+Development with an industrial focus may result in shoreline public acess that is limited to viewpoints, overlooks, or other forms of visual access.

-- 1. Bonneville impoundment of the Columbia River and inundation of floodplains. - 2.
-Aggradation in lower Rock Creek. - 3.
+- 715 1.
+Bonneville impoundment of the Columbia River and inundation of floodplains. - 2.
+Aggradation at the mouth of Rock Creek. - 3.
 Character and coverage of riparian vegetation. - 4.
 Rip rap armoring of shorelines. - 5.
 Unknown character of PHS listings. - 6.
 Ecosystem-wide water quality concerns. - 7.
-Paved coverage (roads and former industrial site). - 8.
-Proximity of non-water-oriented and/or abandoned structures to OHWM. - 9.
+Paved coverage of roads and former industrial site. - 8.
+Proximity of nonwater-oriented structures to OHWM. - 9.
 Abandoned pilings. - 10.
-Quantity & unknown quality of stormwater runoff.

-Specific opportunities to restore these degraded conditions will be addressed in detail in the Restoration Plan and may include dredging aggraded areas, incorporating soft armoring along river banks, preserving and

-820 enhancing canopy cover, assessing habitat areas, removing heritage piles, improving stormwater collection and treatment, etc.
+Quantity & unknown quality of stormwater runoff. - Specific opportunities to restore these degraded conditions will be dealt with in detail in the Restoration Plan and may include dredging aggraded areas, incorporating soft armoring along river banks, preserving and enhancing canopy cover, assessing habitat areas, removing heritage piles, improving stormwater collection and treatment, etc.